 Dean has not entered the gulf yet, and if he stays south, may not enter at all.
 However, he is at a point to where his forecast path could be completely different from what we expect.
 So, in short, not an “ALL CLEAR”, but more of a “Mexico, get ready.”

-Dean has intensified to a Category FOUR hurricane with winds at 135mph with gusts at a whopping 184 mph!
+Dean has intensified to a Category FOUR hurricane with winds at 135mph with gusts at a whopping can you buy metronidazole or tinidazole over the counter 184 mph!
 I’ll provide more information later.
 The NHC has shifted slightly west on the latest model run, and the GFDL has pulled back more in line, taking aim at Freeport, TX.

 Dean is now Cat 3, despite the light brush on Barbados, St. Lucie island is reporting 1 fatality, extensive roof damage and flooding.
 Dean appears to be in a Rapid Intensification cycle, and should attain Cat 4 status this evening or tonight.